-Having previously completed an undergraduate degree in engineering and his Masters, Richard was surprised to discover he had dyslexia during his second term of our MSt in the History of Design programme.
+Having already completed two degrees, Richard was surprised to discover he had dyslexia during his second term on the MSt in the History of Design.
 Without the help and support from our disability advisory service, Richard says he wouldn't have been able to manage his dyslexia so successfully.

 'I am by trade an engineer, by nature an educator, and by desire, an advocate of design as a positive cultural force.

 I furthered my undergraduate degree in engineering, by reading for a Masters in sustainable heritage with a bias towards historical architecture, at University College London.

 'My business and professional career have developed over the years, and I have pursued opportunities in genetic research, microscope design, digital manufacture and engineering innovation.
 I have built an award-winning digital manufacturing business, I am a trustee for a number of technological and educational organisations, and I have accrued a range of professional and academic qualifications.